International Institute for Sport History

 These lists are not comprehensive and are limited only by your imagination!

-Boxing is an international sport that dates to the ancient Olympic Games numerous ancient civilizations.
+Boxing is an international sport that dates back to the ancient Olympic Games and many ancient civilizations.

 We seek everything, in every language, in order to develop a comprehensive research collection.